c3w/kazoo/README.md

 - erlang_cookie - The Erlang cookie used by all Kazoo components
 - couch_user - The CouchDB username
 - couch_password - The CouchDB password
-- kazoo_version - The Kazoo version to install from the 2600hz repo. kazoo-ansib
+- kazoo_version - The Kazoo version to install from the 2600hz repo. kazoo-ansible
-le manages the version by default.
+manages the version by default.

 Dependencies
 ------------